Nortel: Protection from creditors

 On January 14, 2009, Nortel filed for protection from creditors, in the United States under Chapter 11 of the United States Bankruptcy Code, in Canada under the Companies' Creditors Arrangement Act, and in the United Kingdom under the Insolvency Act 1986.
-Nortel was the first major technology company to seek bankruptcy protection in this global downturn.
+Nortel was the first major technology company to seek bankruptcy protection during the 2008 financial crisis.
 Nortel had an interest payment of $107 million due the next day, approximately 4.6% of its cash reserves of approximately $2.3 billion.
 After the announcement, the share price fell more than 79% on the Toronto Stock Exchange.
 Export Development Canada agreed to provide up to C$30 million in short-term financing through its existing credit support facility with Nortel.
 The Canadian government resisted characterizing its position on Nortel as a bailout.

 Nortel initially hoped to re-emerge from bankruptcy, implementing a retention bonus plan in an effort to retain its top executives during the restructuring period.
 These bonuses, totaling US$45 million, were targeted at 1,000 executive positions.
 At the end of January 2009, Nortel announced that it would be discontinuing its WiMAX business and its agreement with Alvarion.
 Nortel subsequently sold its Layer 4–7 application delivery business to Israeli technology firm Radware for $18 million, after Radware had initially placed a stalking horse bid.
 Nortel had acquired the application switch product line in October 2000 when it purchased Alteon WebSystems.